Collection interfaces - The primary means by

 the concurrency level for updates.
 It is intended as a drop-in

 addition to implementing ConcurrentMap, it supports all of

 class contains these useful static methods.

-average case performance comparable to a high quality quicksort,
+case performance comparable to a high quality quicksort, guaranteed

-stability (unlike quicksort).
-A stable sort is one that
+(unlike quicksort).
+A stable sort is one that does not reorder

 Iterators - Similar to the familiar Enumeration

 interface, but more powerful, and with improved method names.